M&A Advisory for Closely Held Businesses

 Before engaging buyers, the business should be able to stand up to scrutiny.
 This includes disciplined financial reporting, a clear value proposition, and an understanding of the risks a buyer will be evaluating.
 Without this foundation, owners often lose leverage as the negotiations begin.

-Leadership Beyond the Owner
+Leadership Beyond Owner

 An M&A process tests whether the business can operate and grow without day-to-day reliance on the owner.
 Buyers look for capable leadership with clear decision authority, and confidence they are tied to the business through the transition with financial incentives.